 Despite his excellent understanding of the technical aspects, there were skills he had not yet acquired.
 People skills.
 And of course, there are co-workers who also want raises, and limited funds.
 But, still he was never afraid to ask for a raise, and that didn’t keep us from wanting to find a way to make it work.

-So did we fire the project manager for asking?
+Did we fire the project manager?

 No. He was good at his job.
 And he was a good addition to the overall team.
 But he just wasn’t ready for a raise at that time.
 Eventually he got there.